danangcrysnanto/bovine-graphs-mapping/part3_consensusgenome/README.md

 #### 2. Read mapping of the consensus genome

-We mapped the consensus linear genome with `bwa` and `vg` (by first creating an empty graphs without variations ).
+We mapped Brown swiss simulated reads from [part1](https://github.com/danangcrysnanto/bovine-graphs-mapping/tree/master/part1_varselect) to the consensus linear genome with `bwa` and `vg` (by first creating an empty graphs without variations ).
 Scripts `consensus_liftover.sh` will create consensus genome, perform liftover, mapping consensus genome to `bwa` and to consensus graphs with `vg`.

 ```bash
 scripts/consensus_liftover.sh ${consensus_type}